-God promises to hear our prayers.
+God hears our prayers.

 Now this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.